FHA Vs. Conventional Loans: Definition And Differences

 The following factors are taken into consideration to build your score:

 - Types of credit you use

-So, what does your credit score need to be to get a loan?
+So, what credit score do you need to get a loan?
 That depends on the type of loan you’re after.

 Conventional Loan Credit Score Requirements

 If your co-borrower has a median score of 580 and you have the median score of 720, in the past, both incomes couldn't be used to qualify for a conventional loan.
 Now Fannie Mae averages the two, making the qualifying score 650.
-It's important to note that for the purposes of your interest in mortgage insurance cost, the lowest meeting score is still what counts, so you could have a slightly higher rate.
+It's important to note that for your interest in mortgage insurance cost, the lowest median score is still what counts, so you could have a slightly higher rate.
 Additionally, this doesn't apply to every loan option offered by Fannie Mae.
-Speak with a Home Loan Expert.

 FHA Loan Credit Score Requirements

 You can qualify for an FHA home loan with a credit score as low as 500, but it does come with strings attached.
 For example, you need to be able to put 10% down to get an FHA loan with a credit score of 500.